Published: 28 February 2019

 4. If you have suffered a workplace injury and are yet to return to work, you can continue to receive weekly payments, and accept a redundancy package.
 Your weekly payments will not be lessened or otherwise affected by the redundancy payment.

 5. WorkCover benefits cover not only weekly payments, but also reasonable medical expenses, which can include costly surgeries if required, and also ‘rehabilitation’ expenses, which can include retraining to assist you to move into a new role or industry.

-Ryan Carlisle Thomas and Stringer Clark are the Victorian legal partner for the National Union of Workers.
+Ryan Carlisle Thomas, together with Stringer Clark, is the Victorian legal partner for the National Union of Workers.
 NUW members who are interested in discussing their matter should speak with NUW Assist for a referral on 1300 275 689.